 Velocity Software provides several interfaces to this data.

-MICS is directly supported by ESAWRITE, allowing the records required
+MICS is directly supported by ZWRITE, allowing the records required

 by MICS to be generated directly without the need to collect